chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

 - text: |-
     **BREAK FOR LUNCH**

-    Break for Delicious Snack or Lunch Experiences at a Greek traditional tavern / Rhodian cuisine and excellent homemade wines. (at your own expense).
-Embona also is a known place by locals coming from everywhere to eat grilled meat.
-Here you can really feel the Greek life; the wineries and restaurants have the perfect traditional sensation.
-Back through the west coast with breathtaking views of the Aegean Sea.
+    Take a break and indulge in a delicious snack or lunch at a traditional Greek tavern, where you can savor authentic Rhodian cuisine paired with excellent homemade wines (at your own expense).
+Embona is a popular destination among locals who travel from all over to enjoy its renowned grilled meats.
+Here, you’ll truly experience Greek life, as the wineries and restaurants offer an authentic traditional atmosphere.
+The journey back along the west coast treats you to breathtaking views of the Aegean Sea.
   gallery:
   - thumb: "./img/Tour5/rhodes_wine_tours_wineries_greece_5_thumb.jpg"
     href: "./img/Tour5/rhodes_wine_tours_wineries_greece_5.jpg"